This post may contain affiliate links.

 Some companies will instruct you to install softwares or have some transcription tools ready before they send you a test.
 A company like TranscribeMe expects you to install Google Chrome and have a fast internet connection.
 They expect you to be fluent in English, have great typing speeds and have good grammar skills.

-Many people overlook this step but it’s really important to adhere to it.
+Many people overlook this step but it’s really important to look at.
 This is the only way for them to know that you can actually work on their projects satisfactorily.
-The style guide is what differentiates their line of business from other transcription companies because each company has their own way of handling projects.
-So, read the style guide word for word and make sure you understand vital points mentioned in there.
+The style guide is what differentiates their line of business from other transcription companies, because each company has their own way of handling projects.
+So, read the style guide word for word and make sure you understand vital points being mentioned.

 For example, you may find company A uses Speaker 1 and Speaker 2 for speaker identification and company B uses their full names.
-If you confuse the two you might miss out greatly.
+If you confuse the two, you might be locked oiut.

-If you are typing at 30WPM make sure you improve it, at least, to 40 or 50WPM.
-This is because a site like Rev.com will give you just 60 minutes to complete the test.
+If you are typing at 30WPM improve your skills to, at least, to 40 or 50WPM.
+A website like Rev.com only gives you 60 minutes to complete the test.
 Taking a whole day to do it will automatically disqualify you.

 After carefully following all the steps mentioned above, believe that you can now do this.
 Take the test with confidence and look on the brighter side.

-If you are thinking of venturing into the world of generation transcription, I highly recommend the Free 7-Lesson Mini Course offered by Janet Shaugnessy over at Transcribe Anywhere.
-She will teach you what transcription entails, whether it’s a good fit for you, how much to earn and why transcription is an in-demand skill right now.
+Speaking of training, if you want free transcription training, get this Free 7-Lesson Mini Course offered by Janet Shaugnessy over at Transcribe Anywhere.
+Janet will teach you what transcription entails, whether it’s a good fit for you, how much to earn and why transcription is an in-demand skill right now.

-Want legal transcription instead?
+Want legal transcription jobs from home instead?
 No problem!
 Take the Legal Transcription Free Mini Course and learn everything you need to know about legal transcription

 Have you opened a transcription account before?
 How was the experience?
 Share your thoughts and experiences in the comments below.